intel/intel-device-plugins-for-kubernetes/README.md

 watches CRUD operations to those custom resources.

 The [Device plugins operator README](cmd/operator/README.md) gives the installation and usage details.
-The operator is also available via [operatorhub.io](https://operatorhub.io/operator/intel-device-plugins-operator).
+The operator is also available via [operatorhub.io](https://operatorhub.io/operator/intel-device-plugins-operator) and on Red Hat OpenShift Container Platform.

 ## Demos